 How often do we wake up in the morning with stiffness and pain in the neck?
 You are not alone.
-This is one of the most common complaints of most people, but many people think it is a just a sign of ageing and that they have to live with it.
+This is one of the most common complaints of most people, but many people think it is just a sign of aging and that they have to live with it.

 When this happens, we often wonder if it is because of the pillow we are sleeping on…..

 The most common cause of neck stiffness in the morning is our pillows.
 Most of the pillows do not support our necks properly.
 Each individual’s neck is unique in terms of the length, thickness and muscle tension.
 As we sleep at night, our necks need to be well supported in a neutral position so as to give our muscles a break.
 A pillow that fails to support the neck is likely to cause the neck to fall into a wrong position over a long period, which inevitably causes excessive stress to the neck and leads to the pain.
 So what is the right pillow for your neck pains?

 A good pillow is characterised by its ability to help preserve the natural curvature of the neck, and in turn help to neck to be in a neutral position throughout the night.
 It is important that the muscles at the neck are supported so that they can relax and not be overworked as you sleep.
 Just like a good back support to help us maintain optimal back posture and prevent overworking of the back muscles, a good pillow can help us to maintain ideal neck posture at night